Liposuction Aftercare: Useful Tips for Lipo Recovery Period

 Fibrosis after Liposuction

-Liposuction fibrosis refers to any kind of skin irregularity that occurs after this surgery.
+Liposuction fibrosis refers to any skin irregularity that occurs after this surgery.
 Scarring, lumps and bumps, development of extra tissues on the wounds, and fat cysts are the most common types of post-liposuction fibrosis.
-Although most of these irregularities go away independently over time, you can get a lymphatic massage or undergo laser therapy to treat them faster and better.
+Although most irregularities go away independently over time, you can get a lymphatic massage or laser therapy to treat them faster and better.

-How to Take Care of Liposuction Wounds in Recovery Period?
+How to Take Care of Wounds in Liposuction Recovery Time?

 After removing excess fat cells, the surgeon either stitches the skin or covers it with adhesive bandages.
 Then, your nurse warps the wounds with a sterile dressing to protect them from infectious agents and other pollutants.

 The outer dressing can be removed 24 to 72 hours after the surgery, but the adhesive bandages should stay in place for as long as your doctor suggests.
-During recovery, keep the incisions dry and clean and wear loose clothes to prevent irritating the wound.
-Also, you should probably use compounding creams to promote wound healing and reduce scarring and skin discolouration.
+During liposuction recovery time, keep the incisions dry and clean and wear loose clothes to prevent irritating the wound.
+Also, you should probably use compounding creams to promote wound healing and reduce scarring and skin discoloration.

 Diet After Liposuction